gicodes/be-descrete/README.md

 # beDescrete.app
-A mini web application used to compose and share anonymous messages
+is a mini web application used to compose and share anonymous messages.
+Utilises the window.location function and renders hashed input to an end user.
+Was built on Javascript and HTML.
+Production deployed to Vercel.